Sly 3: Honor Among Thieves: Plot

-Sly 3 opens in medias res one year after the events of the previous game: Sly Cooper, Bentley, and other unidentified characters are attempting a vault heist on an island in the Pacific Ocean.
+Sly 3 opens in medias res one year after the events of Sly 2: Band of Thieves: Sly Cooper, Bentley, and other unidentified characters are attempting a vault heist on an island in the Pacific Ocean.
 They are intercepted by Dr. M, the island's owner.
 Sly gives up his family's cane to save Bentley from a monster, but gets captured himself.
 While the monster crushes him, Sly's life flashes before his eyes.
 He recounts his family's history and the events of the prior two games.
-He then recalls meeting one of his father's colleagues, Jim McSweeney, who revealed to Sly the existence of the vault and that it contains the Cooper family's accumulated wealth built up over the centuries.
+He recalls meeting one of his father's colleagues, Jim McSweeney, who revealed to Sly the existence of the vault and that it contains the Cooper family's accumulated wealth built up over the centuries.
 Sly went to find the vault, only to discover Dr. M had built a fortress on the island in an attempt to enter the vault himself.
 Sly needed additional experts to get past Dr. M's extensive security; he needed to expand the Cooper Gang.

 The majority of the game is a large flashback that recounts how Sly and Bentley recruited more members for the heist.
 They first sought to bring back Murray, who had left the gang after taking responsibility for Bentley's paralysis resulting from the end of the previous game.
 He had begun studying Dreamtime from a Guru to find inner peace, and the Guru had sent Murray on a mission to clean the water in Venice, Italy.
 Sly broke Dimitri out of a local prison in exchange for Dimitri's help in locating Murray.
 Sly and Bentley learned that the local mob boss, Octavio, was polluting the water with tar as part of a scheme to threaten the city into liking opera again.
 They foiled Octavio's plan but he injured Bentley, leading Murray to defeat Octavio in battle to defend Bentley.
 Murray re-joined the gang but felt guilty about resorting to violence, so the gang traveled to Yuendumu in Australia's Northern Territory to allow Murray to reconcile his actions with the Guru.
 They discovered the Guru was captured by local miners who were tearing up Aboriginal sacred sites in search of precious opals.
 After freeing the Guru, he informed the gang that the miners had inadvertently awoken the Mask of Dark Earth, a sentient mask that makes its wearer a vicious, powerful giant.
 The mask latched onto Carmelita Fox, who had continued her chase against the gang.
 The Guru assisted the gang in removing the miners from his land, freeing Carmelita, and destroying the mask.
 He joined the gang to continue Murray's training and return the favor for their help.